jlittle22/learn-programming/web.md

 ## Principles of the Web

-(Disclaimer: This section is heavily inspired by course content from Noah Mendelsohn's ["Internet-scale Distributed Systems"](https://www.cs.tufts.edu/comp/117/principles).
-Noah is an [extremely well-credentialed contributor](https://engineering.tufts.edu/cs/people/faculty/noah-mendelsohn) to the World Wide Web. )
+(Disclaimer: This section is heavily inspired by course content from Noah Mendelsohn's <a target="_blank" href="https://www.cs.tufts.edu/comp/117/principles">"Internet-scale Distributed Systems"</a> to the World Wide Web. )

 ### 1. Be built for _everyone_.